 - 2. A view analysis exhibit which illustrates that coastal views from public viewing areas and public walkways shall be established, maintained and protected in accordance with the policies and standards in the Land Use, Urban Design, and Conservation Open Space Elements of the City's General Plan/Local Coastal Program and Section 4.0, Development Guidelines. - 3.
-All applications for new development on a beach, beachfront, bluff or bluff top property in the Headlands area shall include a wave uprush and impact report and analysis prepared by a licensed civil engineer with expertise in coastal engineering which addresses and demonstrates the effects of said development, over the development's anticipated economic life (no less than 75 years), in relation to the following: - The profile of the beach; - Surveyed locations of mean high tide lines acceptable to the State Lands Commission; - The area of the project site subject to design wave uprush; - Foundation design requirements; - The long term effects of proposed development on sand supply; - Future projections in sea level rise; - Project alternatives designed to avoid or minimize impacts to public access.
+All applications for new development on a beach, beachfront, bluff or bluff top Property analysis prepared by a licensed civil engineer with expertise in coastal engineering which addresses and demonstrates the effects of said development, over the development's anticipated economic life (no less than 75 years), in relation to the following: - The profile of the beach; - Surveyed locations of mean high tide lines acceptable to the State Lands Commission; - The area of the project site subject to design wave uprush; - Foundation design requirements; - The long term effects of proposed development on sand supply; - Future projections in sea level rise; - Project alternatives designed to avoid or minimize impacts to public access.